-Baby will benefit from strengthened neck, tummy, shoulder and hip bending (flexor) muscles because he has to lift his head, arms and leas up against gravity.
+Baby will benefit from strengthened neck, tummy, shoulder and hip bending (flexor) muscles because he has to lift his head, arms and legs up against gravity.
 It may also help to break up a pattern of straightening (extension) if muscles are tight.
-Foot development can be encouraged in back lying kicking and bringing the feet to the mouth helps strengthen the foot muscles which are needed for weight bearing later on.
+Foot development can be encouraged in back lying - kicking and bringing the feet to the mouth helps strengthen the foot muscles which are needed for weight bearing later on.

 From this position, baby may be able to reach and accidentally swipe at toys dangling from a gym or held above his face.
 With practice, this random action gradually becomes more deliberate, developing a realisation of "cause and effect".
 Likewise, he may learn to kick musical toys placed near his feet.
 When baby brings his hands and feet together to explore, he is learning about his own body parts and their relationship to each other.
-This forms the basis of body awareness and coordination.
+This forms the basis of body awareness and co-ordination.

 When lying on his back it is easiest for baby to focus his eyes on a dangling object.
 First he learns to follow it through quarter of a circle using just his eye movements, then through half a circle moving his head as well as his eyes.
-As he becomes aware of his own hands and feet and takes them to his mouth, his eye-hand co-ordination and fine motor skills are developing.
+As he becomes aware of his own hands and feet and takes them. to his mouth, his eve-hand co-ordination and fine motor skills are developing.
 Even the sensations that baby receives through the back of his body will be helping him to develop a sense of front and back.
-Likewise, the feedback that baby receives through the joints and muscles in his limbs (known as proprioception) gives important information about his body position in relation to his environment children with developmental delay "log roll" - their whole body moves as one piece.
+Likewise, the feedback that baby receives through the joints and muscles in his limbs (known as proprioception) gives important information about his body position in relation to his environment.

+Rolling is the skill which enables a child to move from back lying into tummy lying.
+It develops in two stages.
+Some children with developmental delay "log roll" - their whole body moves as one piece.
 The aim is to develop "segmental rolling" - when the head turns first, followed by the shoulders, then trunk, hips, legs and feet.
 This rotation of the trunk is an important building block for the movements needed for later crawling.